microsoft/WhatTheHack/XXX-MLOpsFromScratch/README.md

 The CIO of the company would like to push the model training, scoring, and deployment to a more collaborative team within DevOps and allow for the model to be consumed by an endpoint.
 The CIO would also like to monitor the model on a regular basis and test for data drift and model decay.
 Additionally, the CIO would like the existing model to remain live in production even while the retraining process is occurring.

+Your team may not be a bunch of data scientists at heart, but you understand what is going on from a conceptual level.
+Here are some questions that you might have:

 - What is time series data and time series forecasting?

   - How is that different from conventional ML modeling?